dotse/tls-fed-auth/tls-fed-auth.md

 -   cache_ttl (OPTIONAL)

-    The duration (in seconds) to cache the downloaded federation metadata.
+    Specifies the duration (in seconds) for caching the downloaded federation metadata.
+This enables caching independent of specific HTTP implementations or configurations, beneficial for scenarios where the underlying communication mechanism is not solely HTTP-based.

 -   Entities (REQUIRED)